-The other day I had a bit of a revelation while talking to a friend who's also an entrepreneur.
-He was talking about how in a service industry, your client is the star and you are the guide.
+The other day I had a bit of a revelation while talking to a friend about my job.
+He was talking about how in the photography industry, your client is the attraction and you are the guide.
 This made a lot of sense to me.
 When I photograph your story, I need to be able to understand and repeat it.
 I am the narrator.
 My voice is my own, but it is telling your story.
 The story must pass through my witness, and I will tell you the story of.. you.
 The great thing though, is you get to choose who tells your story.
 If you wanted someone to narrate your life in a movie, who would it be?
 James Earl Jones?
 Morgan Freeman?
 Cate Blanchett?
 The tone of the story changes with the narrator.

 Just like there are a myriad of voices out there, there are a myriad of visual storytellers.
 Not every voice is perfect for every story but every story has a voice.